Office of Black Student Initiatives

 We strive to ensure that students encounter opportunities that meet their needs for leadership engagement, service to the community, and career development.
 We do this by focusing on four pillars:

-The purpose of the Black Student Union, also known as BSU, is to promote cultural unity throughout the AU community.
+The purpose of the Black Student Union is to promote cultural unity throughout the AU community.
 The BSU encourages cultural oneness through education, activities, and discussions through events including poetry slams, AU family night at the movies, and, BBQ and soul food socials.

 Keith Wise, Director of Black Student Initiatives